artursapek/scapebot/README.md

 [u'LOST DOGMA', 'Country / Americana', 'Seattle', '']
 ```

-When choosing genres scapebot compares a longer list he mines during the research and chooses the two most interesting ones based its context in the pool of options.
+When choosing genres scapebot compares a longer list he mines during the research and chooses the two most interesting ones based on the pool of options.

 For example, given `['Disco', 'Italiodisco']` he will choose Italiodisco and ignore Disco because it's redundant.
 Given `['Folk', 'Rock']` he will choose only Folk and ignore Rock as it's a non-descriptive last resort genre.